hotosm/tasking-manager/docs/sysadmins/migration.md

 environment, make sure everything works as expected before you move on!

+## Migration from version 4 to version 5

+The version 5 of the Tasking Manager has major stack update.
+Tasking Manager version 4 was a synchronous application built with Flask backend and psycopg2 as database driver which is migrated to FastAPI backend and asyncpg.

+To migrate Tasking Manager from version 4 to 5, first and optionally, you might want take a backup of the database.
+Although no specific database changes, but a database backup before a major transition is always a good practice.
+For the database backup you can run

+$ `pg_dump -h <host> -p <port> -U <user> -d <dbname> -f ./backup.sql`

+The latest/development branch is the develop branch.
+Use main branch instead of develop for stability Simply pull/rebase the develop/main branch and build.

+$ `docker compose up --build`

+Note: ${TARGET_TAG} in docker-compose for different (development/deployment) environment.
+Use debug for development purpose and prod for deployment purpose.

+Since docker compose has the .env file as default environment file, the convention of using the non standard dotenv tasking-manager.env might result in a database health-check warning - postgres user does not exist.

+You can specify the file with the command

+$ `docker compose --env-file tasking-manager.env up -d`

+Also note that if you're using wsgi server, the version 5 might be incompatible with it.
+Instead, uvicorn can be used, which is also updated on the Dockerfile on the scripts/docker/Dockerfile and running through the command

+$ `CMD ["uvicorn", "backend.main:api", "--host", "0.0.0.0", "--port", "5000", \
+    "--workers", "8", "--log-level", "critical","--no-access-log"]`

 ## Migration from version 3 to version 4

 First and optionally, you might want to run the following SQL script